 Like financial debt, there can be good reasons for TD.
 However, it is important to know that going in, so debt does not get ahead of the team, slowing down progress and future deliveries.

-Delivery is more important than internal code cleanliness and this is an essential good reason for incurring Tech Debt.
-When the product works for the user (despite not being the best or cleanest one) then delivery can exceed the company in terms of revenue, time to market, and so on.
+Delivery is more important than internal code cleanliness, and it is an essential reason for incurring Tech Debt.
+When the product works for the user (despite not being the best or the cleanest one), then delivery can bring the company a lot more in terms of revenue and time to market than what they lose in code perfection.

-A bad reason for holding TD is because the team chose to focus on other areas that can be more innovative but less important.
+A bad reason for holding TD is when the team chose to focus on other areas that can be more innovative but less important.

 Development teams must be balanced.
-It is important to look at many sides of the issue to define whether or how much Tech Debt to incur.
+It is important to look at many sides of the issue to define how much Tech Debt is fine.